-The Section of Global and Immigrant Health is focused on the improvement of the health and future of vulnerable children living in the United States and resource-constrained international settings through the provision of excellent care, education of tomorrow’s global child health leaders, and translational community-based research.
+The Division of Global and Immigrant Health is focused on the improvement of the health and future of vulnerable children living in the United States and resource-constrained international settings through the provision of excellent care, education of tomorrow’s global child health leaders, and translational community-based research.

-Education is a primary focus of the section and aims to enhance global child health education available to the Texas Children’s Hospital and Baylor College of Medicine community.
+Education is a primary focus of the division and aims to enhance global child health education available to the Texas Children’s Hospital and Baylor College of Medicine community.
 Initial programs include mentorship of United States and internationally based young investigators interested in developing global health research careers.
 Complimentary educational activities will target learners at all levels of medical education globally.

 Global TB Program